aolson078/stick_rpg_clone/README.md

 Bed, Decorations, or a Study Desk.
 These upgrades cost quite a bit but boost your energy recovery and may grant daily bonuses when you sleep.
 You can also craft furniture pieces and freely place them around the interior for purely cosmetic flair.
+Decorative items placed in your apartment now provide small bonuses each morning.
+Pieces can be rotated with **R** while dragging and there are more slots to fill.
 The Home is now a separate screen you can walk around in— approach the bed and press **E** to sleep, or step to the door and hit **E** to leave.